Clockwork-Critter/Critter-Corner/content/blog/The-Making-of-A-Website.md

 ### How the Site was Made and Why

 This website is hosted on [Neocities](https://neocities.org/) and created directly in HTML and CSS.
 To make new pages and test layout changes I use [Visual Studio Codium](https://vscodium.com/), a free software build of VSCode with the telemetry removed with the extension [Five Server](https://github.com/yandeu/five-server) to let me make live changes and see the results instantly.
 With plenty of simpler options, like wordpress, why make a website this way?
 Well, its because as an information sciences student having a variety of skills is useful.
 This site serves as an excuse to learn HTML and CSS, and it allows me to practice self teaching complex technical skills, a meta skill that is very important for a fast paced environment like the tech industry.

+### How the Site was Made and Why (Redux)

+Recently I made the decision to change the site building process from my own HTML and CSS to Hugo, a static site generator.
+This enables much faster website creation and makes it easier for me to correctly group content.
+This new version of the site will be hosted on a static web host, likley GitHub Pages, and given it's own custom domain (which unlike neocities, github offers the use of custom domains for free.)